AP FACT CHECK: Trump sees a border wall where none exists

-For months Trump has claimed that wall construction is underway and he's brought the matter to the forefront again as the White House presses lawmakers to free up money for what the president calls the "remaining sections."
+For months Trump has claimed that wall construction is underway and he's brought the matter to the forefront again as the White House presses lawmakers to free up money for what he calls the "remaining sections."

 That's like toeing the starting line and contemplating the remaining miles of a marathon.